Proportional Participatory Budgeting with Additive Utilities: Introduction

 To circumvent this obvious issue, many cities have opted to hold separate elections for each district.
 The budget is divided in advance between the districts (e.g., in proportion to their number of residents), each project is assigned to a district, and voters only vote in their local election.
 While this avoids the issue of spending the entire budget in Northside, this fix introduces many other problems.
 For example, projects on the boundary of two districts (such as $A$ and $P$) need to be assigned to one of them.
 Residents of the other district may be in favor of the boundary project, but cannot vote for it.
 Thus boundary projects are less likely to be funded, even if they would be more valuable overall.
-Similarly, projects without a specific location that benefit the entire city cannot be handled.
+Similarly, projects without a specific location that benefit the entire city are difficult to handle.
 Also, interest groups that are not geographic in nature will be underserved; for instance, parents across the city might favor construction of a large playground (project $C$), but with separate district elections, parents cannot form a voting block.
 Similarly, bike riders across the city cannot express their joint interest in the construction of a bike trail along Example River (projects $R$, $S$, $H$, and $G$).

-To solve these problems, it seems desirable to hold a single city-wide election, but use a voting system that ensures that money is spent proportionally.
+To solve these problems, it seems desirable to hold a single city-wide election, but to use a voting system that ensures that money is spent proportionally.
 The voting system should automatically and endogenously identify groups of voters who share common interests, and make sure that those groups are appropriately represented.
-This aim has been identified by several researchers \citep{aziz2018proportionally}, but no convincing proposal for a proportional voting rule has emerged so far.
-Indeed, no good formalization of “proportionality” for the PB context has been identified in the literature, except for the concept of the \emph{core}.
-However, the core is a very demanding requirement, and there are situations where it fails to exist \citep{fain2018fair}.
+This aim has been identified by several researchers \citep{aziz2018proportionally,fain2018fair}, but in our view no convincing proposal for a proportional voting rule has emerged before this work.
+Good formalizations of “proportionality” for the PB context were also missing; the concept of the \emph{core} is a candidate but it is a very demanding requirement, and there are situations where it cannot be satisfied \citep{fain2018fair}.